The Slippery Slope blog and podcasts are a project of Meredith R. Miller, Assistant Professor of Law at the Touro Law Center.

 Please send your questions, ideas, feedback or comments to: TheSlipperySlopePodcast (at) gmail (dot) com

 The views and opinions expressed on this blog and in these podcasts do not purport to represent the views, position or attitudes of my employer or any of my guests' employers or clients or

 affiliates.
 The Slippery Slope podcasts and blog are for entertainment and educational purposes only.
 The podcasts and blog are not intended to offer legal advice.

-Have a listen on your computer by clicking on the play button below.
-Or, listen to the podcast on your mp3 player by subscribing to the podcasts through our feed on iTunes.
+Listen on your computer by clicking on the play button below.
+Or, listen to the podcast on your mp3 player by subscribing to the podcasts on iTunes.